Cerebrum internal capsule

 Note:

-Central sulcus extends for a short distance on to the medial surface.
+The central sulcus extends for a short distance onto the medial surface.

-And the U-shaped gyrus around the central sulcus is called paracentral lobule [on medial surface].
+And the U-shaped gyrus around the central sulcus is called the paracentral lobule [on the medial surface].

 Lateral Sulcus:

-* It separates the inferior surface of cerebrum into the orbital part and the Tentorial part.
+* It separates the inferior surface of the cerebrum into the orbital part and the Tentorial part.

-Laterally, this sulcus reaching the superolateral surface, it is divided into three ramus.
+Laterally, this sulcus reaches the superolateral surface, it is divided into three ramus.

 • Anterior horizontal ramus